Seven great examples of custom diagrams and graphs usage for business

 • The single record view focuses on a specific record to show some details, such as time, personal and identification data, and aggregated statistics.

-• Databases connections are ready to use via a variety of charts and diagrams that gathers the data from different sources at once.
+• Database connections are ready to use via a variety of charts and diagrams that gather the data from different sources at once.

 Diagrams for measuring database quality